xiaoyang-sde/knowledge-base/docs/data-structures/08-inheritance-implements.md

 ### Method Overriding

 Method overriding means that you implement a method as the same structure as it is defined in a interface, while overloaded methods could have different parameters.
-In this course, we will add `@Override` tag above each overrided methods.
+In this course, we will add `@Override` tag above each overrode methods.
 Although this tag is unnecessary, it's useful in debugging.

 Different from the Golden Rules of Equal, if X is a subclass of Y, the memory box of X may contain Y. For instance, this piece of code will works well: